A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Controlled Markov Model Formulation for Decentralized Stochastic Control and Well-Posedness of a Dynamic Program

-We introduce a modification based on the formulation in \cite{YukselSaldiSICON17}, which will be utilized further below.
-This formulation allows for the recursions to be written more explicitly and will lead to desirable measurability properties.
+We introduce a controlled Markov model based on the strategic measures formulation studied in \cite{YukselSaldiSICON17}, which will be utilized further below.
+This model allows for the recursions to be written explicitly and will lead to desirable measurability, and later existence, properties.